telerik/winforms-docs/gridview/editors/how-to/change-the-active-editor-depending-on-the-cell-value-type..md

 ##

 Common case is to have a single column (for example a GridViewTextBoxColumn) with different values in the rows.
 Naturally the user will want to edit the respective values in appropriate editors.
 For example if you have a GridViewTextBoxColumn with tree rows where the first row has a DateTime value, the second has decimal value and the third has text value, it would be nice for the end user to edit the date in a date time editor, the decimal value in a numeric editor and the text in a text editor.
 This article is going to show how this behavior can be achieved in a few easy steps.

 First we can set up the grid with some columns and rows, this will allow us to observe the editor behavior later.
 Just drop a RadGridView in a blank form and then use the following code to initialize the grid.
 At the end, subscribe to the __EditorRequired__ event, which is triggered when a cell needs an editor:
-        #_[C#] _

 {{source=..\SamplesCS\GridView\Editors\How-To\ChangeTheActiveEditorDependingOnTheCellValueType.cs region=FormLoad}}
 {{source=..\SamplesVB\GridView\Editors\How-To\ChangeTheActiveEditorDependingOnTheCellValueType.vb region=FormLoad}}